Welcome to the islands of

 There’s something special about North & Middle Caicos.

 Maybe it’s the laid-back lifestyle the islands embody.
-Maybe it’s the local charm, found in the colorful homes and warm friendliness of the people who live here.
-Maybe it’s the bountiful opportunities these islands offer to explorers and adventurers, the purest sense of peace they offer to those who need an escape.
+Maybe it’s the local charm found in the colorful homes and warm hospitality of the people who live here.
+Or perhaps it’s the sense of discovery — the quiet beaches, hidden caves, scenic coastal roads and endless opportunities for exploration that make North and Middle Caicos feel unlike anywhere else in the Turks and Caicos Islands.

-These two sister islands in TCI are collectively home to less than 2,000 people, yet together they make up most of the land mass in the chain of more than 40 islands that make up TCI.
-Here, you’ll find some of the most stunning vistas the islands have to offer, from the tranquil white sand beaches of North Caicos to the dramatic seaside cliffs at Mudjin Harbor on Middle Caicos.
+Together, these two sister islands are home to fewer than 2,000 residents, yet they make up the majority of the land mass across the archipelago’s chain of more than 40 islands and cays.
+Here, you’ll find some of the most breathtaking scenery in Turks and Caicos, from the tranquil white-sand beaches and wetlands of North Caicos to the dramatic limestone cliffs and turquoise waters of Mudjin Harbour in Middle Caicos.

-Welcome to the wild side of the Turks and Caicos.
+Welcome to the wild side of Turks and Caicos.

-Come experience the magic of North and Middle Caicos.
+Come experience the beauty, adventure and slower pace of life in North and Middle Caicos.

 Where in the world are we?